RHsyseng/mattermost-openshift/README.md

 -f https://raw.githubusercontent.com/RHsyseng/mattermost-openshift/master/mattermost.yaml -p MYSQL_PASSWORD=mmtest
 ```

-If you want to deploy a MySQL database, you could either use the one provided
-by OpenShift or use the file `db-ephemeral.yaml`.

 ## Usage

 Point your browser at your OCP route/url, the first user you create will
 be an Administrator of mattermost.

 ## Copyright